jrhenderson1988/blixt-php/README.md

 ## Notes

+TODO
+- When constructed, Blixt should be provided a default Config object which holds a stemmer, tokenizer and storage factory
+- Blixt stores the Config in a property and ensures each part of it is provided.
+- The Index constructor accepts a storage engine (created from factory), a stemmer and a tokenizer along with a name and optional schema
+    - The storage engine provides methods to check existence, create and open the index storage
+    - When constructed, the Index class uses the storage engine to create or open the storage ready for use.
+If the index needs to be created, the provided schema is used or an error is thrown
+- Blixt has an open method which accepts a name of an index and an optional config object.
+    - If the optional config object is provided, it's values are merged with the default config object to create a new config
+    - From the config, the stemmer and tokenizer are extracted and a storage engine is created using the storage factory
+    - These items are passed into the index along with the name and the index is either created or updated.

+    $config = new Config(new SQLiteFactory(), new EnglishStemmer(), new DefaultTokenizer());
+    $blixt = new Blixt($config);
+    $index = $blixt->open('users');

 TODO: Make adjustments to make an index represent a schema/type such as "users".
 The schema_id can be removed from all of the other tables and everything inside the index would be considered in relation to the schema/index.
 For example, the columns table would define the set of columns and their weights, types and whether or not they're indexed/stored for